JetBrains/kotlin-web-site/docs/topics/serialization.md

     </tabs>

 Now you're ready to use the serialization API in your code.
+The API is located in the the `kotlinx.serialization` package and its format-specific subpackages such as `kotlinx.serialization.json`.

 First, make a class serializable by annotating it with `@Serializable`.